-• The City's infrastructure master plans included both a vulnerability assessment and specific actions plans and timelines for infrastructure improvements. • The Seawall Master Plan identified improvements required in 5-year increments based on the condition and existing elevation of the City-owned seawalls compared to sea level rise projections. • The Stormwater Master Plan similarly generative design plans for seven neighborhoods to raise the level of service for flooding concerns accounting for future rainfall and sea level rise. • The Comprehensive Strategic Utility Master Plan is being implemented including the use of HDPE pipe which is more resistant to corrosion and flexing from rising ground water Tables. • In the last three years, the City Commission has named resiliency among its 6 top priorities requiring generation of a project charter with specific actions and timelines. • The Watershed Asset Management Plan (WAMP) will consider citywide stormwater operations from a level of service perspective focused on the services provided. • The City has received a grant from the state to compile an adaptation plan.
+The City's infrastructure master plans included both a vulnerability assessment and specific actions plans and timelines for infrastructure improvements.
+The Seawall Master Plan identified improvements required in 5-year increments based on the condition and existing elevation of the City-owned seawalls compared to sea level rise projections.
+The Stormwater Master Plan similarly generated design plans for seven neighborhoods to raise the level of service for flooding concerns accounting for future rainfall and sea level rise.
+The Comprehensive Strategic Utility Master Plan is being implemented including the use of HDPE pipe which is more resistant to corrosion and flexing from rising ground water Tables.
+In the last four years, the City Commission has named resiliency among its 6 top priorities requiring generation of a project charter with specific actions and timelines and regular tracking of progress on this topic.
+The City has developed and is implementing a Watershed Asset Management Plan (WAMP) considers citywide stormwater operations from a level of service perspective focused on the services provided.
+The City is conducting a community wide vulnerability assessment to sea-level rise and will prepare a partial Adaptation Plan as part of that effort.
+Within each annual Community Investment Plan, the City identifies Adaptation Action Areas which are vulnerable to flood and identifies projects within these areas which will improve resilience to flooding in those areas.
+The City is initiating a new Seawall Master Plan to look at the condition and elevation of seawalls in Parks and near City rights of way.

 Q55.
 Is equity being embedded into Adaptation Action #3?
 Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
-Provide multiple benefits or co-benefits in disinvested communities based upon community input Prioritize the solutions/resources in the Plan by their potential to reduce risk rather than by geography, property values, or income Engage and collaborate with the community as part of the development of the Plan Ensure at least 50% of the solutions come directly from community members and/or organizations that represent community members from disinvested communities Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of actions within that Plan on low-income disinvested communities, or communities of color.
+Provide multiple benefits or co-benefits in disinvested communities based upon community input Prioritize the solutions/resources in the Plan by their potential to reduce risk rather than by geography, property values, or income Engage and collaborate with the community as part of the development of the Plan Ensure at least 50% of the solutions come directly from community members and/or organizations that represent community members from disinvested communities.
+Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of actions within that Plan on low-income disinvested communities, or communities of color.
 Ensure the toolkit for each action is made public for accountability and discussion Develop metrics and milestones that are reported on publicly so the municipality can be held accountable.
 Set expectations with the community on the format and frequency of reporting Ensure solutions sufficiently address all climate threats.
 Take into consideration how climate threats affect individuals and neighborhoods differently (based on various factors including social determinants of health) Include a mix of solutions including a mix of policy and capital projects.
 Capital projects should include a plan and budget for upkeep and maintenance Include strategies that protect the lives and health of outdoor workers